 July 28 – August 2, Vienna, Austria: Congress - New Commissions or changes: Advocacy Committee (Pamela Thompson); IT Committee disbanded; Working Group on the Creation of a Digital Collection Database disbanded; Constitution Reform Committee created to draft changes to the Constitution and Rules of Procedure for approval at the 2014 conference to facilitate a two-tier structure of Board and General Assembly - Elections/ Board: Electronic voting introduced for the first time; Barbara Dobbs Mackenzie – president; Roger Flury – past-president; Johan Eeckeloo, Antony Gordon, Joseph Hafner, Stanisław Hrabia – vice-presidents; Pia Shekhter – secretary general; Thomas Kalk – Treasurer - National Groups: Report from the Ad-hoc Committee on the Restructuring of IAML discussed at Roundtable meeting; Armenian Association of Music Libraries formed; Guidelines for National Reports formulated (Pia Shekhter); 40th anniversary of Norwegian Branch; 60th anniversaries of German, Swedish and UK & Ireland Branches; discussions on the formation of a unified Belgian Branch begin - Honorary Members: Citations for recent Honorary Members added to website (Pia Shekhter) - Membership: 1742 members in 50 - Publications: Agreement signed with JSTOR to provide digitisation of complete run (supplied via Martie Severt) and free access to all members; Fontes special topics issue on Service and Training (Geoff Thomason); Web Designer (Göran Lind), Web Editor (Stefanie Hundsberger), Web Assistant Editors (Astrid Evasdotter Smith and Jennifer Ward) appointed; iaml-l has 672 subscribers; IAML Twitter account and Facebook page established; Working Group on Access Music Archives obtains rights to update RISM-C directory and make it available online (Jon Bagüès); Search Committee approved for new Fontes editor from 2015 - Other matters: Report from the Ad-hoc Committee on the Restructuring of IAML posted on website; President provides a profile of IAML for EBLIDA newsletter; President writes protest letters on the closing of the Netherlands Radio Music Library and the radical restructuring of the Music and Theatre Library of Sweden as libraries are increasingly affected by the global economic crisis; Massimo Gentili-Tedeschi represents IAML in Armenia; several IAML members honoured by MLA during the year - Bonna Boettcher, Judy Tsou, Ruthann McTyre and Jerry McBride; Guidelines for Proposals to hold a IAML Conference formulated (Pia Shekhter); Mentoring programme introduced (Pia Shekhter); Massimo Gentili-Tedeschi represented IAML at IFLA in Helsinki and joins Joseph Hafner as an elected member of the Cataloguing Section; Jim Cassaro is IAML’s representative on the Oxford Music Advisory Panel; IAML Code of Conduct proposed (Jerry McBride); Proposal to meet in Rome in 2016 approved; RILM Retrospective Abstracts of Music Literature published; RIPM e-library of Music Periodicals published; Conference survey to be sent out.

-21-26 June, New York City, USA: IAML/IMS joint-Congress – Music Research in the Digital Age - New Commissions or changes: Conference Committee disestablished (Antony Gordon) - Elections/Board: Preparations underway for the second electronic election for President and Vice-presidents in 2016 - Honorary Members: Catherine Massip (proposed by John Roberts) - Membership: President and Secretary General visit long-standing (and possibly oldest) IAML member, Eric Cooper - Publications: General Assembly approved the application to have Fontes included in Project MUSE; Maureen Buja thanked for her work as Editor for ten years - Other matters: First congress under new two-tier structure of Board and General Assembly, and Council abolished in favour of The Forum of National Representatives and the Forum of Commissions and Branches; RILM’s 50th anniversary; RIPM ceases print publications; President gave papers at AIBM in Nuremberg, Polish Branch conference in Warsaw, and Musica Conservata meeting in Florence; Report of Ad-hoc Committee on Organizational Structure (Level 2) presented to Board, iaml-l and approved by the General Assembly after considerable discussion (John Roberts and Barbara Wiermann); Olle Fernau replaces Inger Enquist as IAML Archivist; Secretary General visits IAML colleagues in Weimar, Leipzig, Berlin and Dresden; Assistant Web Editors appointed (Eric Mortenson and Stephanie Hundsberger); invitations to hold future conferences in Riga (2017) and Leipzig (2018) happily accepted; “Hot Topic” session introduced (IMSLP panel discussion for New York); Conference survey (post-Antwerp) published online; Joseph Hafner appointed IAML Liaison with IFLA; Pia Shekhter appointed IAML Liaison to IMC; Johan Eeckeloo appointed IAML Liaison with AEC.
+21-26 June, New York City, USA: IAML/IMS joint-Congress – Music Research in the Digital Age - New Commissions or changes: Conference Committee disestablished (Antony Gordon) - Elections/Board: Preparations underway for the second electronic election for President and Vice-presidents in 2016 - Honorary Members: Catherine Massip (proposed by John Roberts) - Membership: President and Secretary General visit long-standing (and possibly oldest) IAML member, Eric Cooper - Publications: General Assembly approved the application to have Fontes included in Project MUSE; Maureen Buja thanked for her work as Editor for ten years - Other matters: First congress under new two-tier structure of Board and General Assembly, and Council abolished in favour of The Forum of National Representatives and the Forum of Commissions and Branches; RILM’s 50th anniversary; RIPM ceases print publications; President gave papers at AIBM in Nuremberg, Polish Branch conference in Warsaw, and Musica Conservata meeting in Florence; Report of Ad-hoc Committee on Organizational Structure (Level 2) presented to Board, iaml-l and approved by the General Assembly after considerable discussion (John Roberts and Barbara Wiermann); Olle Fernau replaces Inger Enquist as IAML Archivist; Secretary General visits IAML colleagues in Weimar, Leipzig, Berlin and Dresden; Secretary General participates in the 36th General Assembly of the International Music Council in Rabat (Morocco); Assistant Web Editors appointed (Eric Mortenson and Stephanie Hundsberger); invitations to hold future conferences in Riga (2017) and Leipzig (2018) happily accepted; “Hot Topic” session introduced (IMSLP panel discussion for New York); Conference survey (post-Antwerp) published online; Joseph Hafner appointed IAML Liaison with IFLA; Pia Shekhter appointed IAML Liaison to IMC; Johan Eeckeloo appointed IAML Liaison with AEC.

 Rome, Italy, 3-8 July 2016: Congress – New Commissions or changes: Anna Pensaert succeeds Pam Thompson as Chair of the Advocacy Committee; Rupert Ridgewell succeeds Stanisław Hrabia as Programme Officer - Elections (Board): Stanisław Hrabia, president elect; Jane Gottlieb, Joseph Hafner, Balázs Mikusi, Rupert Ridgewell, vice-presidents; GA approves reappointed of Pia Shekhter as Secretary General for another two-year term; Barbara Dobbs Mackenzie remains as President for one year, becoming Past-president in 2017 - National Groups: Association of Music Libraries in China established; national branch formally established in Greece - Honorary Members: Howard Robert Cohen (proposed by the IAML Board; citation by Benjamin Knysak) - Membership (2015): 1584 members in 49 countries - Publications: Jim Cassaro appointed Editor of Fontes; non-print version of Fontes available online via Project MUSE or JSTOR and also via the IAML website; new design for cover - 'R' Projects: RIdIM extends to Mexico; RILM Music Encyclopedias launched; work continues on RIPM’s Jazz Periodicals - Other matters: New logo designed by Anja Waldmann is introduced; Ad Hoc Committee on Organizational Structure (Level 2) completes work on names and status of IAML sections and sub-groups; GA approves changes to the IAML Constitution and Rules of Procedure; the Constitution Committee will now work on the Terms of Reference for each group; IAML Historian, Roger Flury, updated the IAML chronology and drafted an essay to continue the one written for IAML’s 50th anniversary by Harald Heckmann; Federica Riva, Annalisa Bini, and Tiziana Grande presented Agostina Zecca Laterza with a 'Book of Friends' to express great respect and gratitude from the members of IAML-Italia; the passing of Jane Anne Pearce Baldwin (1952-2015) was sadly noted.